Yaylak: Importance on pastoral communities

 Yaylak pastoralism enables people occupied with agriculture in specific ecological zones to use other areas as seasonal pastures when they are at their most productive.
-During one part of the year the livestock is kept in mountain pastures and during the other parts is driven to lower zones.
+During one part of the year the livestock is kept in mountain pastures and during the other part is driven to lower zones.

 Another explanation of the yaylak's importance and position in today's agriculture is given by recent research: "Because it is semiarid, large parts of the Middle East traditionally have been given over to a mode of livelihood that combines the extensive cultivation of crops such as wheat and barley with sheep and goat herding.
 Herds are usually moved in fixed patterns between adjacent ecological zones in the course of a year and graze on the stubble of cultivated fields after harvest.
 Such movement is called transhumant pastoralism or seminomadism, and it differs from the movement of nomadic groups who follow their herds (pastoral nomadism).
 Seminomadic pastoralists and pastoral nomads form a significant but declining minority in such countries as Saudi Arabia (probably less than 3 percent), Iran (4 percent), and Afghanistan (no more than 10 percent).
 They comprise less than 2 percent of the population in the countries of North Africa, with the exception of Libya and Mauritania."

 Variation in mobile pastoral systems is commonly linked to both the ecology of herding and socio-political negotiations.
 These factors can contribute to significant changes in the way pastoralists manage territory and lay claim on locations in their landscape (e.g., pastures and campgrounds).
 In light of the environmental variability in pasture quality from year to year, however, ownership and control of particular locations and resources such as summer and winter pastures (ailoq and qhishloq) and seasonal cisterns (yekhdon) brought about various forms of social interactions, such as trading of resources, political alliances, and land rental, to meet the needs of domesticated herds.

 Another source provides additional background on yaylak pastoralism in Iran and Caucasus: "The seminomads live in a valley or on a plain in winter and in the highlands during the summer.
 Their "seasonal home" can mark the beginning of their transition from seminomadic pastoralism to a settled village life.
 Another example of this way of life from another part of the Northern Tier is the Bakhtiari tribes of Iran.
 All along the Zagros mountain range from Azerbaijan to the Arabian Sea, pastoral tribes move back and forth with their herds every year between their home in the valley and the one in the foothills."